21 Aug Keto & Banting Vs ‘Just Counting Calories’?

 If you answered yes, did you forget that a pint of wine was in the first meal?

-OK, what about this as a compromise: Just count calories, but also watch out for alcohol.
+If you agree that alcohol should be avoided too, what about this as a compromise: Just count calories, but also watch out for alcohol.

 Then watch this: